General Homeownership Articles

 The history of ground rent and how it affects Maryland homeowners.

-Section 8 tenants receive vouchers to cover the cost of rent or to pay reduced rent.
+Housing Choice Vouchers (section 8 vouchers) cover part of a tenant's rent.
 Vouchers may also be used to buy a house.